microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 Runtime classes optionally have an activation factory.
 Runtime classes must have an activation factory if the class is activatable, composable or has static interfaces.
-The activation factory for a class can be retrieved from the system at runtime via the RoGetActivationFactory Win32 function.
+The activation factory for a class can be retrieved from the system at runtime via the xlang PAL.

 Activation Factories must implement the IActivationFactory interface.
 However, only classes that support direct activation provide an implementation of